sagnikc395/gnore/README.md

 # gnore

-A CLI utility to generate .gitignores fast
+A CLI utility to generate .gitignores fast locally.

-## Budiling

-Built using Deno.